Resources for Mentees, Mentors, and Researchers //

 How To Do Outcomes Research

 Below are linked resources that have investigated successful ways do to outcomes research.
 Of note, this is not a complete list of resources but is a nice place to get started.
-More resources can be found on the linked articles.
+More resources can be found in the linked articles.

 2. A Checklist to Elevate the Science of Surgical Database Research